 Online and Distance Learning

-At our 2015 round of Annual Support Visits, four universities – the University of Aberdeen, The Robert Gordon University, the University of the Highlands and Islands, and the Open University in Scotland - highlighted this issue as a key priority and something they would be keen to work on with sparqs.
+Participating universities, currently, are the University of Aberdeen, The Robert Gordon University, the University of the Highlands and Islands, the Open University in Scotland and the University of Glasgow.

 Transnational education presents many challenges for universities, students’ associations and of course for staff and students at TNE campuses, ranging from the administrative to the cultural, and this is reflected in the complexity of ensuring students play a key role in shaping decisions about the learning experience.